No, I don't know what Trump's going to say, respond to this.

 He knows everybody's waiting to hear what he says about Romney, just stringing everybody along here.

-This is this is smart showmanship.
+This is smart showmanship.

 Just hang in there, folks.

-With great interest as we get to, you know, go down the line.
+With great interest, as we get to, you know, go down the line.

 We've had some amazing results.

-And by the way, they every single time I went to New Hampshire, whenever I met with people, they'd always say, number one problem, number one problem, heroin.
+And by the way, every single time I went to New Hampshire, whenever I met with people, they'd always say, number one problem, number one problem, heroin.

 Number one problem.

-And I'd say, how is that possible?
+And I'd say, how's that possible?

 Believe me.

-We're gonna stop.
+We're going to stop.

-They're gonna come in legally.
+They're going to come in legally.

-But we're gonna solve the problem.
+But we're going to solve the problem.

-But you know, I watched these pundits, and when I first started, my wife Milani and I, we came down the escalator, right?
+And when I first started, my wife Milani and I, we came down the escalator, right?

-And I first started, and it was an amazing thing.
+And it was an amazing thing.

 I said, you know, we have to do something because we have people that don't know what they're doing.